CCC-members/Riemannian-Manifold-Multinational-Data/README.md

 5-Map from Manifold space to Eucliden space using the methods described in Pennec et al., 2006

-The main script is RegCrossSubj.m
+The main script is RegCrossSubjs.m